Copyright © 2012 VBAC Facts - All Rights Reserved. Do not repost or use without permission.

 Reported success rates of these procedures vary widely.
 In one recent study, 31 cases of placenta accreta were managed without hysterectomy; there were no reports of infertility or maternal death.

-Keep in mind that those maternal mortality statistics are from hospital based studies where women have access to operating rooms, surgeons, and blood products available.
-I suspect that the likelihood of a mother dying from hemorrhage due to placenta accreta is significantly higher in a out-of-hospital birth.
+All the statistics I have shared above are from hospital based studies where women have access to operating rooms, surgeons, and blood products.
+I suspect that the likelihood of a mother dying from hemorrhage due to placenta accreta is significantly higher in an OOH (out-of-hospital) birth.
+This is why I think it is completely reasonable to have an ultrasound or MRI to try to diagnose accreta when planning a OOH birth.

 However, in a 2010 article published in the Journal Watch Women’s Health, Andrew M. Kaunitz, MD states, “If ultrasound findings [while looking for accreta] are not definitive, MRI evaluation is appropriate.
 Unfortunately, the diagnostic precision of these two imaging modalities for placenta accreta can be suboptimal.”